Level/abstract-leveldown/README.md

 Close the store.
 If closing failed, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.

 ### `db._get(key, options, callback)`

+Get a value by `key`.
+The `options` object will always have the following properties: `asBuffer`.
+If the key does not exist, call the `callback` function with a `new Error('NotFound')`.
+Otherwise call `callback` with `null` as the first argument and the value as the second.

 ### `db._put(key, value, options, callback)`
 ### `db._del(key, options, callback)`
 ### `db._batch(array, options, callback)`